Why do you do what you do?

 Knowing your why helps you keep going on the days you don’t feel motivated to.
 It leaves you with a sense of fulfillment at the end of the day knowing that you’re one step closer to your goal.
 When you know why you do what you do, you’re less concerned about others’ opinions of your decisions.

 Having support while pursuing your why is important, too.
 Friends or family members who encourage your passions make a massive difference.
 Incorporating a life coach is another great option when you’re pursuing the path of a long-term goal.
-Your life coach can serve as a qualified sounding board and guiding force as you press forward towards your purpose.
+Your life coach can serve as a qualified sounding board and guiding force as you press forward towards finding your direction and purpose.